Scheggetta/scheggetta.github.io/index.md

 # IMO an aligned AGI wouldn't hurt now

-Hello 🌍, my name is Edoardo Fusa, and I am currently pursuing a Master's degree in Artificial Intelligence at the University of Bologna.
+Hello 🌍, my name is Edoardo Fusa, and I have recently graduated with a Master's degree in Artificial Intelligence at the University of Bologna.
 I love science, and I love even more to talk about it with other people.

 To understand my way of reasoning, you should know that I have a Computer Science background, so the way I approach